Ramchandra Dattatreya Ranade: Inchegiri Sampradaya

 Shri Gurudev Ramchandra Dattatray Ranade belonged to the Inchegeri Sampradaya.

-Shri Chandra Bhanu Pathak was disciple of Gurudev Ranade, who carried forward his lineage in northern part of India.
-He was a renowned, loving, affectionate guru among his disciples who stayed in Bikaner, Rajasthan.
-Raj Kamal Vyas, who is disciple of Shri Chandra Bhanu pathak has translated Gurudev Ranade Literature in Hindi from Marathi and English as well.
-The lineage is being carried forward by Shri KhinwSingh ji Shekhawat (aka Shri Yogkshem shekhawat) among his and disciples of Shri Chandra Bhanu Pathak.
+Shri Chandra Bhanu Pathak was disciple of Gurudev Ranade, who carried forward his lineage in northern part of India, Bikaner, Rajasthan.
+He was a renowned, loving, affectionate guru among his disciples.
+His works include the translation of the Geeta in several languages including Marathi and English.

+The lineage is being carried forward by Shri Khinw Singh Ji Shekhawat (alias Shri Yogkshem Shekhawat) who continues the teachings of Gurudev Ranade and Chandra Bhanu Pathak in Bikaner.

+Shri Chandra Bhanu Pathak was married to Pratibha Pathak and leaves behind his family.
+He had no children of his own but took on his older brother Kailash Chandra Pathak and Vimala Devi Pathak’s son Rajnish Kumar Pathak as his own, his grand children Ratna Pathak, Rahul Pathak and Rohit Pathak and his great grandchildren Rishi Thakar and Parth Thakar.